Topological asymptotic dimension: Topologically virtually nilpotent and polycyclic-by-compact groups

-Next we want to show that compactly generated topologically virtually nilpotent groups are residually compact.
+Next we want to show that compactly generated topologically virtually nilpotent groups are residually compact (indeed, either compact or algebraically residually compact).
 We first need a modification of result due to Hirsch, who showed that finitely generated nilpotent groups are polycyclic \cite{h}.

-\begin{lemma} [Hirsch] compactly generated nilpotent groups are polycyclic-by- compact. \end{lemma} \begin{proof} We adapt the inductive argument of Hirsch.
+\begin{lemma} [Hirsch] Compactly generated nilpotent groups are polycyclic-by-compact. \end{lemma} \begin{proof} We adapt the inductive argument of Hirsch.
 Let $G$ be nilpotent of class $r$ with a compact set $S$ of generators.
 If $r=1$ then $G$ is a compactly generated abelian group, which is then polycyclic-by-compact by \cite[Proposition 33]{mo}.
 If $r>1$, then let $G_1$ be the last non-trivial term in the upper central series of $G$.
 Without loss of generality we may assume that $G_1$ is closed (otherwise use its closure instead) and so compactly generated by \cite[Proposition 5.A.7]{ch}.
 Then $G_1$ is abelian and compactly generated and so polycyclic-by-compact, by the argument in case of $r=1$.
 Let $A\leq G_1$ be a polycyclic cocompact subgroup.
 By the argument of \cite[Proposition 33]{mo}, we may also take $A$ to be closed.
 Use the same argument as in the proof of Lemma \ref{polycycl} to choose a cocompact closed characteristic subgroup $B$ of $G_1$ contained in $A$.
 Then since $A$ is polycyclic, so is $B$.
 Choose a compact subset $K\subseteq G_1$ with $G_1=KB$.
 Since $G/G_1$ is compactly generated and nilpotent of class $r-1$, by induction hypothesis it is polycyclic-by-compact.
 Choose a polycyclic cocompact subgroup $N/G_1$ and compact subset $E\subseteq G/G_1$ with $G/G_1=E(N/G_1)$.
 By \cite[Lemma 2.C.9]{ch}, we may choose a compact subset $L\subseteq G$ with $LN/G_1=E$.
 Thus $G=LN$.
 Finally, since $N/G_1$ is polycyclic, it is finitely generated, hence there is a finitely generated subgroup $C$ of $N$ with $N=CG_1$.
 But $C$ is also nilpotent as a subgroup of $G$, thus it is polycyclic-by-finite \cite{h}, that is $C=FD$, for a polycyclic group $D$ and a finite subset $F$.
 Now we have

 where the fourth equality follows from the fact that $G_1$ is normal in $N$.
 Since $B\leq G_1$ is a characteristic subgroup and $G_1\unlhd G$, we have $D\unlhd G$, and so $BD$ is a subgroup of $G$.
 But $BD/D\simeq B/(B\cap D)$ algebraically, and the right hand side is polycyclic as a quotient of a polycyclic group.
 Thus $BD$ is polycyclic as an extension of a polycyclic group by another polycyclic group \cite[7.1.13(c)]{s}.
 On the other hand, by the continuity of the product map, $LFK$ is compact in $G$, and so $BD$ is a cocompact subgroup of $G$.
 Therefore, $G$ is polycyclic-by-compact and the inductive argument is complete. \end{proof}